 As best I can remember the photo fit on the inside of the Jap officer’s wallet, it was in black and white, with sort of a sepia finish, which looked faded.
 It was about the third week after we landed [on Saipan].
 Many of my buddies had seen the picture at that time.
 As you face the photo, Amelia Earhart was standing on the left-hand side, wearing pants and the shirt she was wearing had short sleeves, it was probably khaki; she looked very haggard and thin.
 The Jap officer was on the right wearing the traditional short visor cap and leggings.
 She seemed a few inches taller than the Jap.
 It has been 49 years ago, the description of the picture is still in my mind, and I consider it accurate.

 None of the priceless photos Saipan veterans reported seeing have publicly surfaced.
 For years Devine tried to obtain a photo of Earhart an ex-GI claimed he found on Saipan in 1944.
 The man told Devine that a Japanese officer, a woman, and two children were standing with Earhart in the photo, which he gave to a friend along with other personal items after being wounded.
 Devine offered the man $10,000, but the trail dried up when the man, who had entered a veterans hospital, stopped responding to his correspondence.

-In another near miss, Virginia Ward, of Waterbury, Connecticut told Devine that her two cousins, Marines who were both badly wounded on Saipan, brought back photos of Earhart they found there.
+In another near miss, Virginia Ward, of Waterbury, Conn., told Devine that her two cousins, Marines who were both badly wounded on Saipan, brought back photos of Earhart they found there.
 Both died within two years of their return to the states, and Ward never found the photos.

 For much more on the substantial oral histories of American military veterans and their knowledge of Amelia Earhart on Saipan, please see Chapter IX, “Saipan Veterans Come Forward,” in Amelia Earhart: The Truth at Last, pages 180-204.